 The Alliance is simply a new way of working across the CCGs and is not a formal merger of the organisations.
 CCGs are statutory bodies, which means it would need a change of law by the Government for them to cease to exist.

-The four individual CCG Governing Bodies remain accountable for healthcare commissioning to meet the needs of our local populations and our local clinical leads ensure clinical focus remains at the forefront of our work in planning, buying and monitor health and care services for our communities, working in partnership with local patients and the public.
+The five individual CCG Governing Bodies remain accountable for healthcare commissioning to meet the needs of our local populations and our local clinical leads ensure clinical focus remains at the forefront of our work in planning, buying and monitor health and care services for our communities, working in partnership with local patients and the public.

 There is a single executive team for the Alliance which includes a single Accountable Officer for all five CCGs, a North Managing Director and a South Managing Director.